-5.4.1.2 SCell dormancy
+5.4.1.1 SCell dormancy

-When a SCell is first activated, the UE needs around 30ms to synchronize for link adaptation before user data transfer can take place.
-This time delay makes it difficult to match the number of active SCells to dynamically changing traffic patterns, and it is inefficient to perform PDCCH monitoring on a SCell if no data is expected.
+When an SCell is first activated the UE needs around 30ms to synchronise to the cell and report CQI measurements before user data transfer can take place.
+This time delay makes it difficult to match the number of active SCells to dynamically changing traffic patterns, and it is inefficient to perform PDCCH monitoring on an SCell if no data is expected.

 Release 16 introduces the concept of SCell dormancy to the active state.
 If an active SCell is dormant, the UE will not monitor PDCCH on the cell, but it will perform CSI measurements, AGC adjustments and beam management as necessary to maintain the link to the cell.
-This background activities will typically employ a longer periodicity than what is required for PDCCH monitoring, but it enables a rapid transition to non-dormancy when user data transfer is needed.
+This background activity will typically employ a longer periodicity than is required for PDCCH monitoring, but it enables a rapid transition to non-dormancy when user data transfer is needed.